austinsolomon/procgenworld/README.md

 # procgenworld
-procedurally generated interactive world from prompt or image
+practicing with procedurally generated interactive world from prompt or image